 The Higher Education sector in the UK is broad and diverse, and ever changing.
-The sector is now much less reliant on government funding, due to the introduction of higher tuition fees for undergraduate students from 2014, and the subsequent reductions in grant funding for teaching from the Higher Education Funding Council for England (HEFCE).
-The University receives funding grants from HEFCE for teaching, research and knowledge exchange.
-These grants are governed by the HEFCE Memorandum of Assurance and Accountability.
+The sector is now much less reliant on government funding, due to the introduction of higher tuition fees for undergraduate students from 2014, and the subsequent reductions in grant funding for teaching from the Higher Education Funding Council for England (HEFCE)/The Office for Students (OfS).
+The University receives funding grants from HEFCE/OfS for teaching, research and knowledge exchange.
+These grants are governed by the HEFCE Memorandum of Assurance and Accountability/OfS Terms and Conditions of funding.
 The University is required to submit a series of financial, data and accountability returns as part of the regulatory process.